Robert H. Goddard: Rocket math

 His first goal was to build a sounding rocket with which to study the atmosphere.
 Not only would such investigation aid meteorology, but it was necessary to determine temperature, density and wind speed as functions of altitude in order to design efficient space launch vehicles.
-He was very reluctant to admit that his ultimate goal was, in fact, to develop a vehicle for flights into space, since most scientists, especially in the United States, did not consider such a goal to be a realistic or practical scientific pursuit, nor was the public yet ready to seriously consider such ideas.
+He was very reluctant to admit that his ultimate goal was, in fact, to develop a vehicle for flights into space, since most scientists, especially in the United States, did not consider such a goal to be a realistic or practical scientific pursuit, nor was the public yet ready to give serious consideration to such ideas.
 Later, in 1933, Goddard said that "[I]n no case must we allow ourselves to be deterred from the achievement of space travel, test by test and step by step, until one day we succeed, cost what it may."

 Illness

 In early 1913, Goddard became seriously ill with tuberculosis and had to leave his position at Princeton.
 He then returned to Worcester, where he began a prolonged process of recovery at home.
 His doctors did not expect him to live.
 He decided he should spend time outside in the fresh air and walk for exercise, and he gradually improved.
 When his nurse discovered some of his notes in his bed, he kept them, arguing, "I have to live to do this work."